Skip to content

 The above equation is now termed as Equation of Continuity.

-The following are the important applications of Bernoulli's Principle:
+Here are some key applications of Bernoulli's Principle:

 Venturi Meter